 Manuka Honey has been thought to have some unique properties that make it more than just a natural sweetener.
 Traditionally honey has been used to treat wounds, improve the skin and aid digestion.

 All honey contains a range of proteins, vitamins, minerals, enzymes, phenolic acids and flavonoids that may be responsible for the traditional benefits.
-But Manuka Honey has something a bit extra.
+However, Manuka Honey has something a bit extra.

 Research has found that at certain concentrations MG/MGO has been shown to restrict bacterial growth.
-And, when used on the skin, also helps to reduce inflammation.
+Additionally, when used on the skin, helps to reduce inflammation.
 Click here to read about the health benefits of Manuka Honey.

 What should I look for on the label?